Types of Crushers: What you need to know

 Cone crushers

 Cone crushers are one of the main choices for secondary crushing.
 A cone crusher is a powerful machine that is used in large-scale industries for crushing various types of materials into smaller sizes.
-It works by applying pressure onto the material and squeezing it against a rotating mantle to create compression and force.
-The crushed material is first broken down at the top of the cone where they then fall down into a lower part of the cone that is more narrow.
-At this point the cone crusher crushes the material again into an even smaller size.
+It works by applying pressure to the material and squeezing it against a rotating mantle to create compression and force.
+The crushed material is first broken down at the top of the cone, where they then fall down into a lower part of the cone that is more narrow.
+At this point, the cone crusher crushes the material again into an even smaller size.
 This continues until the material is small enough to fall out of the bottom opening.
-Material from a cone crusher can be used for lots of different projects including road base on construction projects, asphalt pavement resurfacing, or in gravel pits for road construction.
-Cone crushers are suitable for medium-hard and hard materials - like virgin rock from quarries.
+Material from a cone crusher can be used for lots of different projects, including road base construction projects, asphalt pavement resurfacing, or gravel pits for road construction.
+Cone crushers are suitable for medium-hard and hard materials, like virgin rock from quarries.

 Roller crushers